ParisNeo/lollms-webui/docs/dev/server_endpoints.md

     "model_temperature": 0.6,
     "model_top_k": 50,
     "model_top_p": 0.9,
-    "name": "gpt4all",
+    "name": "lollms",
-    "personality_conditioning": "## Information:\nAssistant's name is gpt4all\nToday's date is {{date}}\n## Instructions:\nYour mission is to assist user to perform various tasks and answer his questions\n",
+    "personality_conditioning": "## Information:\nAssistant's name is lollms\nToday's date is {{date}}\n## Instructions:\nYour mission is to assist user to perform various tasks and answer his questions\n",
     "personality_description": "This personality is a helpful and Kind AI ready to help you solve your problems \n", "user_message_prefix": "###user:\n",
     "user_name": "user",
     "version": "1.0.0",
     "welcome_message": "Welcome!
-My name is gpt4all.\nHow can I help you today?\n" }
+My name is lollms.\nHow can I help you today?\n" }
 }
 ```